WebVella/WebVella-ERP/WebVella.ERP.Web/wwwroot/plugins/webvella-core/lib/ng-sortable/README.md

 ##### Commands to run:
     $ grunt build - builds the source and generates the min files in dist.
-    $ grunt serve - runs a local web server on node.js
+    $ grunt server - runs a local web server on node.js
     $ grunt test - runs the tests (WIP).
     $ grunt test:continuous - end to end test (WIP).